txalkan/tyronzil/README.md

 Identities on the internet remain centralized, mainly by identity providers such as Facebook, Google or PayPal.
 Thus, when people shop online and login with these accounts, they don't have enough control nor understanding of how their data is used and shared with third parties.

 Decentralized identity enables you to prove who you are without a middleman, by anchoring your decentralized identifiers (DIDs) on distributed ledgers as a shared root of trust.
 However, most DLTs still can't provide decentralized identity at scale.
-The `tyron protocol` aims to solve this issue, and tyronZIL implements it for the Zilliqa blockchain platform.
+The `Tyron Protocol` aims to solve this issue, and tyronZIL implements it for the Zilliqa blockchain platform.

 ## Contributing